brodieaustin/poisoned-well-novel/poisoned-well.md

 "Of course Father, do not you worry.
 Oh, and you'll be having some company soon.
 You can count on it."

-"Well then you simply must bring her back to me and quikcly as you can.
+"Well then you simply must bring her back to me and quickly as you can.
 I'm helpless without my mouseling.
 Simply helpless."

 As the guards led her away, the Father's headed nodded as he dozed off again and slept.
 At the guard's station, a guard she had named Sup threw a cover over her head and bound her wrists together.
 "Well be walking for a time.
 But you do not need to know where."